Unsubtlenerd/BTSpeaker/README.md

-# BTSpeaker
+# Bluetooth Speaker

-How I designed and built my 40 watt semi-portable bluetooth speaker
+All files and BOM for this project can be found in the 'files' folder.
+See my writeup about it [here]()